 One tool compares the votes for several versions of a policy.
-Two tools give fair shares of seats or \$pending.

-to Use and Enjoy
+Two tools give fair shares of seats or \$pending.\$ to Use and Enjoy by Robert B. Loring VotingSite@gmail.com

 Share this colorful eBook with friends.Grow support in your school, club or town.Enjoy better politics, relations and policies.